CatenaTools/catena-public-docs/features/parties/index.md

 ## How does Catena define a player?

-A `Player` is comprised of a unique identifier `player_id` that is the same as the player’s Catena `account_id`, a `display_name` that will be shown to other players in game, two boolean values `is_ready` and `is_leader` to track if the player has readied up or not and whether or not the player is the leader of the party respectively, a `team_number` that is assigned by a matchmaker, and a map of key-value metadata pairs.
+A `Player` is comprised of a unique identifier `player_id` (which is the same as the player’s Catena `account_id`), a `display_name` that will be shown to other players in game, two boolean values `is_ready` and `is_leader` to track if the player has readied up or not and whether or not the player is the leader of the party respectively, a `team_number` that is assigned by a matchmaker, and a map of key-value metadata pairs.

 ```protobuf
 message Player {